Dark Souls (video game): Development

 Dark Souls was developed by FromSoftware, with series creator Hidetaka Miyazaki directing and producing.
 Dark Souls is a spiritual successor to FromSoftware's 2009 game Demon's Souls, published and owned by Sony Computer Entertainment.
 Bandai Namco Entertainment was chosen to publish Dark Souls as they had the ability to release on more platforms.

 The design and development process itself involved a guided freeform approach, with Miyazaki steering designers while allowing them latitude for creativity:The design ordering process for Dark Souls can be divided into two main categories.
 The first involves providing the designers with simple keywords we brainstormed during the early stages of project development and allowing them to design freely.
 We take the images they produce and provide feedback, make adjustments as necessary, or incorporate their ideas into our plans. [...]
 The second process comes into play once we've settled on the basic details of the game world.
 At that point we are able to make more detailed design requests.
 These requests usually include information like how the design will be used, where in the game the design will be used, and the specific purpose of the design in terms of what it will represent in the game. [...]
 Either way, I am the one who hands out the orders and I work directly with each designer instead of having a middleman between us.

 Miyazaki stated that the game draws direct inspiration from earlier works of fantasy and dark fantasy, especially the manga series Berserk.
 He has described the driving aesthetic principle of the game as being "a certain kind of refinement, elegance, and dignity".
 He also described the themes which guided the design of the game in the following way: "I put three major guidelines in place: Gods and knights centered around Anor Londo, demonic chaos and flames centered around Lost Izalith, and the theme of death centered around Gravelord Nito.
 To these themes we added the special concept of ancient dragons that predate all life, and this formed the basis for Dark Souls".
 Many of the game's locations were inspired by the real-world, such as the Château de Chambord in France and Milan Cathedral in Italy.

-The characters and world of Dark Souls contain many philosophical and folkloric parallels among Greek mythology, Japanese mythology, French existentialism, and the work of proto-existentialist philosophers like Friedrich Nietzsche.
+The characters and world of Dark Souls contain philosophical and folkloric parallels among Greek mythology, Japanese mythology, French existentialism, and the work of proto-existentialist philosophers like Friedrich Nietzsche.
 Dark Souls' description of natural cycles that the world experiences, and the designs of some individual characters, parallel Japanese and Greek myths.
 The game's presentation of a universe defined by the inevitable burning out of a flame and the tragic stories of the individuals in that meaningless world, parallel ideas in schools of philosophy concerning existentialism, absurdity, meaninglessness, and the end of the universe.